History - National Moderator's Report

 Performance overview:

 This standard requires students to engage with primary sources in a historical context.
-This involves selecting a variety of sources, establishing the relevance of the source to the focus question, and commenting on the strengths and limitations.
+They must select a range of sources, establish each source’s relevance to the focus question, and comment on its strengths and limitations.

 Practices that need strengthening: